-Indicators Description Assigned Points otal eight?
-Elem High Indicator 1: Components from NM Spotlight Dashboard The PEC considers charter school performance on each of the components of the NM PED ESSA Plan The school earns points equal to the school's overall index score from the New Mexico Spotlight dashboard.
+Indicators Description Assigned Points otal Veight?
+Elem High Indicator 1: Components from NM System of School Support and Accountability The PEC considers charter school performance on each of the components of the NM PED ESSA Plan The school earns points equal to the school's overall index score from the New Mexico System of School Support and Accountability.
 (1-100 pts) 35% 37.5% Indicator 2: Subgroup Performance Subgroup measures are based on the school's relative performance (statewide percentile rank) compared to all NM public schools serving the same grades.
 Points assigned for each subgroup are averaged to calculate overall points for measures 2.1, 2.2, 2.3, and 2.4.
 (1-100 points) 30% 25% Indicator 3 Mission Specific Goals Charter schools shall include mission-specific goals that are Specific, Measurable, Achievable, Relevant and Timebound.
 Points are assigned based on the average of the ratings (if there are two goals) for the goals listed in Indicator 3.
 (0- 100 points) 35% 37.5%